steveknipmeyer/ModelRelief/ModelRelief/Documentation/ProjectNotes/ProjectNotes.md

 ﻿### Tasks
 #### Commit Notes
 #### Short Term
-    Add a parameter to Builder to control the environment (Test, Production, etc.).
+    Explorer
+        How should Meshes be handled in the UI?
+            Combine MeshContainer and MeshTab into MeshTab.
+                MeshTab -> MeshWidget?
+                ImageTab -> ImageWidget?

+        Separate the UI classes from Explorer into separate files.
+            Should Explorer be in a separate folder from Solver?

     Register for A2 hosting.

     Namimg
             FE uses depthbuffers while API uses depth-buffers.

     Review ModelRelief.csproj.

-    Update the Test Mesh models.

     Docker
         Python Environments